-In addition, the Manufacturing Technology Partner will also support any other existing TCs that have a secondary focus on the ESDM sector and the 2-3 new TCs that will be established for the same sector.
+In addition the Technology Partner will also support any other existing TC that may have a secondary focus on automotive engineering and the 2-3 new TCs which will also focus on the same sector.

-The duration of assignment for the Manufacturing Technology Partner will be up-to maximum of six years with the last year focused on hand holding and handover.
+The duration of assignment for the Technology Partner will be up-to maximum of six years with the last year focused on hand holding and handover.

-The Manufacturing Technology Partner(MTP) is required to enhance the capability and service offerings of TCs so that they transform to become models of manufacturing excellence for MSME.
-They need to become a trusted partner for MSME to learn how to attain manufacturing excellence and attain associated excellence in skills development.
-The services of the TCs will include providing exposure of new and relevant technologies, trainings on use of technologies/equipment, providing access to latest equipment, developing and testing new products and patenting.
-The key role of the MTP include
+The Technology Partner (TP) is required to enhance the capability and service offerings of TCs such that they transform to become modes of manufacturing excellence for MSME.
+They need to become a trusted partner for MSME to learn how to attain manufacturing excellence and attain associated excellence in skills impact of new and access to latest equipment, developing and testing new products and patenting.
+The key role of the TP include

-In conjunction with all stakeholders of the TCSP identify and define the globally competitive technological capability required by TCs, assist in their execution and provide handholding during their roll out.
+- In conjunction with all stakeholders of the TCSP identify and define the globally competitive technological capability required by TCs, assist in their execution and provide handholding during their roll out. - Supporting the up gradation of the existing TCs and establishment of new TCs for the automotive sector - Augment services being offered by the TCs with respect to identified technologies and clusters with respect to training, production assistance (including optimization of equipment utilization) and technical advisory, resulting in increase in revenues of TCs focused at the automotive sector - · Support TCs to increase productivity and competitiveness of automotive focused MSMEs by - o Exposing them to existing and expected future technologies - Develop skills of the workers and students in the identified technologies and clusters Offering advice/recommendations to MSMEs (clients) including those who directly or indirectly supply to large OEMs and automotive/automotive components manufacturers

-- Supporting the up gradation of the existing TCs and establishment of new TCs for the ESDM sector - Augment services being offered by the TCs with respect to identified technologies and clusters with respect to training, testing and calibration, production assistance, design and development of electronic products and technical advisory, resulting in increase in revenues of TCs focused at the ESDM sector - Support TCs to increase productivity and competitiveness of ESDM sector focused MSMEs by - Exposing them to existing and expected future technologies - o Develop skills of the workers and students in the identified technologies and clusters - Offering advice/recommendations to MSMEs (clients) including those who directly or indirectly supply to large OEMs
+All investment decisions (technological & other) and work prioritization in TCs must be intrinsically connected with the market place and efficiently translate market needs to products and services that

-All investment decisions (technological & other) and work prioritization in TCs must be intrinsically connected with the market place and efficiently translate market needs to products and services that (satisfy these needs), & will be enabled by technology and enriched by global knowledge & expertise of the various stakeholders including the MTP, empowered by respective global networks and experts.
+(satisfy these needs), & will be enabled by technology and enriched by global knowledge & expertise of the various stakeholders including the TP, empowered by global networks and people.

-The Manufacturing Technology Partner will be mandated to contribute to TCSP by providing facilitation support for each system (or sub system) of TCs including:
+The Technology Partner will be mandated to contribute to TCSP by providing facilitation support for each system (or sub system) of TCs including:

 - a.
-Technology development- Identification of existing and expected future technologies and develop a strategy/roadmap and capacity building so that the MSMEs in ESDM industry can take advantage of such cutting-edge/competitive technology inputs. - b.
-Human skill development Undertaking skill gap assessment for the workers employed by MSMEs in the ESDM industry with respect to new and relevant technologies and design training programs to address this gap - c.
+Technology development Identification of existing and expected future technologies and develop a strategy/roadmap and capacity building so that the MSMEs in the automotive industry can take advantage of such cutting-edge/competitive technology inputs. - b.
+Human skill development Undertaking skill gap assessment for the workers employed for MSMEs in the automotive industry with respect to new and relevant technologies and design training programs to address this gap - c.
 Advisory to TCs on their technical set up -Advise on the equipment and software required to upgrade existing TCs or establish new TCs.
 This would include providing procurement ready specifications and support in drafting the terms of reference for the selection of suitable vendors and monitoring their progress - d.
-Businesses Advisory on technology matters Assisting TCs provide technical advice to their key clients (e.g., industrial clusters or leading electronic firms/OEMs with large networks of MSME suppliers or MSMEs).
+Businesses Advisory on technology matters Assisting TCs provide technical advice to their key clients (e.g., industrial clusters of leading automotive firms/OEMs with large networks of MSME suppliers or MSMEs)